warelab/release-notes/oryza/PanOryza Release 8---2024-08-08.md

 Genetic variation in the current Gramene Oryza release 8 consists of:

 - 31 million SNPs determined in _O. sativa_ Japonica Nipponbare IRGSP1 with corresponding standard identifiers or rsIDs imported from the European Variation Archive (EVA).
 For a complete list of the data sets that were assigned rsIDs, see [release notes for version 7.0](https://oryza.gramene.org/News?section=PanOryza%20Release%207).
 Corresponding genotypes and allele/genotype frequencies by study population are available in the [Gramene database](https://ensembl.gramene.org/Oryza_sativa/).
+- 6.5 million SNPs determined in 190 rice accessions determined in the URMC diversity panel of the United States Department of Agriculture (USDA) by Kumar et al (2021) and kindly provided by Julie Thomas and Andy Pereira from the University of Arkansas.

+  2) **World Rice Core Collection (NARO WRC)** & **Rice Core Collection of Japanese Landraces (NARO JRC)**: 12 million SNPs determined in 68 accessions of the WRC (Tanaka et al, 2020a) and 50 accessions of the JRC (Tanaka et al, 2020b) collections of the National Agriculture and Food Research Organization (NARO) Genebank.
+This data was kindly provided by the team led by Dr. Takeshi Itoh of the RAP-DB resource.

 - Approximately 19 million SNPs called on each of 8 [Magic16](https://doi.org/10.1038/s41597-020-0438-2) genomes from the [3K rice genome project](https://doi.org/10.1186/2047-217x-3-7): Nipponbare, MH63, IR64, Azucena, ARC 10497, Zhenshan 97, Liu Xu, and N22.